 The distribution of wealth and capacity to generate incomes in the world can be captured in the form of an economic pyramid, known as the BOTTOM OF THE PYRAMID (BOP) – Prahalad 2005.

 At the top is the rich and at the bottom is the poor (BOP).
 The general assumption is that the poor have no purchasing power and therefore do not represent a viable market.
+However, there is money at the BOP.
+With over 4bn at the bottom, market potential is huge as the needs of the poor are many.

 BOP market is connected due to the rapid exploitation of benefits of information networks.
 BOP consumers also accept advanced tech readily.

-To help reduce poverty while serving in these BoP markets,
+To help reduce poverty while serving in these BoP markets, Prahalad (2004) suggests businesses

 - stop thinking the poor as victims but as value-demanding consumers.